-I am a Research Fellow in English Literature at the University of Manchester, having won an AHRC Creative Economy Engagement Fellowship, to complete research and produce public engagement activities on the theme of ‘virtual reality as a form of postcolonial storytelling’.
+I am an Honorary Research Fellow in English Literature at the University of Manchester, having won an AHRC Postdoctoral Fellowship in 2019, as part of the Creative Economy Engagement Fund.
+The postdoctoral funding allowed me to develop public engagement activities on the theme of ‘virtual reality as a form of postcolonial storytelling’.
 The research explores how immersive virtual experiences may encourage forms of ‘postcolonial empathy’ and foster new perspectives on difficult heritage and our shared colonial past.
-I am also currently completing my first monograph, Nadine Gordimer and the World-System: Apartheid as Racial Capitalism (forthcoming).
-The monograph is based on my doctoral research, which examined the work of South African writer Nadine Gordimer to consider how the form and content of her work allows readers to conceive of apartheid not simply as a system of racial segregation but as a form of ‘racial capitalism’.
-I have played a key role in raising the profile of postcolonial studies at Manchester.
-I worked for 2 years as Lead Organiser of the Manchester Postcolonial Studies Group, expanding the group’s membership and activities, leading the monthly reading group and running two annual series of the Postcolonial Atelier.
-I joined the PSA as Executive Secretary in 2017 and I am also currently working as Co-Chair for the biennial PSA Convention, to be held in Manchester in September 2019.
+I am also currently completing my first monograph, Nadine Gordimer and the World-System: Apartheid as Racial Capitalism, based on my doctoral research.
+I completed my PhD in English in 2018, and played a key role in developing the profile of postcolonial studies at Manchester.
+I worked for 2 years as Lead Organiser of the Manchester Postcolonial Studies Group, leading the monthly reading group and running two annual series of the Postcolonial Atelier.
+I joined the PSA as Executive Secretary in 2017 and I was Co-Chair for PSA Convention 2019.

 I am Senior Lecturer in English Literature at the University of Roehampton (London).
 My commitment to postcolonial studies was cemented at the University of Leeds, where I undertook an MA in Postcolonial Literary and Cultural Studies and a PhD in English Literature.
 I have written two monographs, Compromise and Resistance in Postcolonial Writing: E. M. Forster’s Legacy (2014), based on my PhD thesis, and Queer Muslim Diasporas in Contemporary Literature and Film (2019), which I wrote while holding a Leverhulme Early Career Fellowship based at the University of Leicester.
 I have been Postgraduate and Early Career Representative for the PSA and I was one of the main co-organisers of the first PSA Convention in 2015.
 As Vice-Chair, I shadow Anshuman and generally oversee the smooth running of our Association.
 I feel proud of serving such a friendly, personable, and supportive professional network of postcolonialists.